LomaxOnTheRun/Kaggle_Julia/blog/0_Getting_the_training_data.md

-#Getting the training data
+# Getting the training data

-###Overview
+### Overview

 In this session we will download the training data from Kaggle, pre-process it, and then save it to a Pickle file using Python.

-###Downloading the data
+### Downloading the data

 Kaggle handily offers a 'Data' page for each of its competitions, where you can get the training data, test data, and a few other useful bits and pieces.
 For this particular competition, there are two sets of training data: one set of raw pictures, each with varying heights and widths, and one that they've resized to 20x20 pixels.
 As I'm keeping things small to start with, the resized images will do nicely for now.
 We can always play around with larger images once we've got a network we know works.

-So, having gone [here] (https://www.kaggle.com/c/street-view-getting-started-with-julia/data), downloaded the 'trainResized.zip' file and extracted it, we now have a folder full of 20x20 images to work with.
+So, having gone [here](https://www.kaggle.com/c/street-view-getting-started-with-julia/data), downloaded the 'trainResized.zip' file and extracted it, we now have a folder full of 20x20 images to work with.
 Add to that the 'trainLabels.csv' file and we have everything we need for now.
 In terms of file structure, I keep my image folders and scripts inside the same folder.
 You don't have to do the same, but you may need to chage the folder names in the code if you decide to use a different folder structure.

-###A look at the script
+### A look at the script

 We're now ready to crack out our trusty Python and get on with some actual coding.
 The first thing we'll do is to create a very high level function, which we'll fill in as we go.